 Owner Occupied Hard Money Loans – Hard Money Loans for Primary Residence

-North Coast Financial is able to consider hard money loans against owner occupied properties.
-Hard money loans for primary residences are much more difficult to fund due to recent federal regulations (Dodd-Frank).
+North Coast Financial is able to provide owner occupied hard money loans in California.
+Hard money loans for primary residences are much more difficult to fund due to current federal regulations (Dodd-Frank) that all lenders must comply with.
 Owner occupied loans require the lender to verify the borrower’s income and ensure they are able to stay below a certain debt to income ratio.
 Conventional lenders and hard money lenders are forced to comply with these regulations.

 Borrowers are in need of hard money loans for their primary residence for various different reasons.
 Issues such as recent foreclosures, bankruptcies, short-sales, loan modifications or poor credit scores will prevent a bank from approving a borrower for a loan.
 Other lesser-known issues that cause a borrow to use a hard money loan for a primary residence include being self-employed or not having at least 2 years of employment history in the borrower’s current position.

 2nd Loans (hard money second trust deeds) on Owner Occupied Property

 North Coast Financial is able to provide 2nd loans (hard money second trust deeds) against owner occupied properties.
 The combined loan to value (CLTV) must remain at or below 65% in order to be considered.
 A 2nd loan on an owner occupied property will fall under the Dodd-Frank regulations which requires the lender to verify the borrower’s income and ensure they are able to stay beneath a debt to income ratio.
 Interest rates for 2nds are higher than interest rates for a 1st due to the increased risk to the lender.